manageandmore/my_mm/src/features/assistant/_FEATURE.md

 ## Description

-This feature provides an ai assistant for scholars to ask questions about information regarding the program.
+This feature provides an AI assistant for scholars to ask questions about information regarding the program.

 ## Functionality